littlelib/MinORM.jl/README.md

 Disclaimer
 </p>

 This package is not meant to be an actual, well-working ORM.
 It has very few functionalities, its queries & execution not well tuned, and its design just crude. **Its sole purpose is to dynamically create parameterized SQL queries for frequently used patterns, so that SQL injection can be prevented,** and nothing more.
-For general usage, Searchlight.jl would be a far better option.
+For general usage, Searchlight.jl or Wasabi.jl would be a far better option.
 However, if you're fine with minimal ORM functionality and mediocre performance, it may not be so bad.

 <br><br>